nus-cs2103-AY2021S2/ip/docs/README.md

 # User Guide

-## What is MouMou?
+## What is Oui?

-MouMou is a desktop application that functions as a planner, allowing you to keep track of your tasks in a task list.
+Oui is a desktop application that functions as a planner, allowing you to keep track of your tasks in a task list.
 It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-MouMou functions like a chatbot.
-If you can type fast, MouMou can help you keep track of your tasks even more efficiently than traditional GUI applications.
+Oui functions like a chatbot.
+If you can type fast, Oui can help you keep track of your tasks even more efficiently than traditional GUI applications.

 ## Table of Contents